This post may contain affiliate links. Please see our disclosure policy.

 Spinach: It’s so easy to boost nutrient content by adding greens to a smoothie.
 It doesn’t change the taste at all!
 You can omit if you don’t have any or swap with another green like kale.

 Chia seeds: one of my absolute musts when I make a smoothie.
-I love chia seeds because the fiber content is so high, and they also provide a hefty dose of Omega 3’s!
+I love to add chia seeds to a lot of my recipes, especially smoothies.
+They’re a great source of fiber and Omega-3s.

 Avocado: An ingredient you can also leave out, but I love the way it provides a creamy texture and boost of healthy fats.
 You can substitute with a 2 tbsp coconut oil or coconut cream.
 (You may notice that I forgot to include the avocado in the picture below, whoops!)